 By treating the app as the primary interaction device, the apps feel more natural than those that are an extension to a bank account.
 That often means people have a greater degree of control over how they spend their money.

-Because they have no physical branches, they also tend to offer products and services at a much lower cost.
+Because they have no physical branches, neobanks also tend to offer products and services at a much lower cost.
 Their entire monetization strategy is built around web principles to offer free and paid premium subscription services.

 The pandemic has also shown that branches may not be so important after all.
 Even traditional banks who banked on having branches as one of their selling points had to shutter them down.

-How Safe are Neobanks?
+How Safe Are Neobanks?

 Generally speaking, neobanks are very safe since they operate within a regulated market.
 To ensure that the bank is as safe as possible, make sure you check out where it’s located and under which jurisdiction it operates.